ExeCuteUK/RSFM/replit.md

 R.S International Freight Manager is a web-based enterprise solution for logistics operations, designed to manage import/export shipments, customs clearances, customer records, invoicing, and freight rate calculations.
 It replaces a legacy VB6 application, offering unified job referencing (starting at #26001) across Import Shipments, Export Shipments, and Custom Clearances.
 A key feature is the automatic generation of Custom Clearance jobs for Import Shipments marked "R.S To Clear", sharing the same job reference.
 The system supports multi-currency financial fields and maintains separate databases for different customer types.
 Visual clarity is enhanced by distinct color themes for each job type.

-The application includes comprehensive file upload functionality integrated with Replit's App Storage, featuring a shared document storage system (`job_file_groups` table).
+The application includes comprehensive file upload functionality integrated with Google Drive, featuring a shared document storage system (`job_file_groups` table).
 This system automatically syncs files between linked jobs (import/export shipments and their custom clearances) via their shared `jobRef`, ensuring seamless access to Documents and R.S Invoices.

 Key features include:
 - Dual-engine OCR system (Scribe.js for PDFs, Tesseract.js for images) for text extraction, with backend functionality intact.